compositejs/hje/README.md

 ## Building / Testing

-You may need install Gulp to build.
+You need install `gulp` and `tsc` to build.
 Following is the command line to build this project including the source and test cases.

 ```sh
 npm run-script build